The Golden Circle and its Importance to Business Success.

-How is it that some organisations are able to achieve and sustain inordinate amounts of success for years on end by inspiring loyalty and engagement among their customers and employees alike?
+How do some organisations achieve & sustain success for years on end while inspiring loyalty and engagement among their customers and employees alike?

 Most successful organisations act and communicate in ways that are completely different to everyone else.
 They put their Why (their Purpose & Values) at the centre of everything that they do.

-The fact that relatively few organisations understand Why they do what they do, let alone live by it.
-This provides organisations who commit to discovering and then living their Purpose an exciting opportunity to develop a strong competitive advantage.
+Very few organisations understand Why they do what they do, let alone live by it.
+This provides organisations who commit to discovering and then living their Purpose a real opportunity to develop a strong competitive advantage.

-This article discusses the ‘Golden Circle’ and explains how focusing on the organisation’s Purpose & Values (its Why) helps it to succeed by creating a strong culture that supports and promotes who they are and what they stand for.
-The concept was developed by Simon Sinek , and is explained in his video “How Great Leaders Inspire Action”.
+This article discusses the ‘Golden Circle’ and explains how focusing on the organisation’s Purpose & Values (its Why) helps it to succeed.
+It is explained very well in a video by Simon Sinek “How Great Leaders Inspire Action”.

-2112 Consulting have a great deal of experience in using Simon’s ideas to help organisations and individuals to uncover their Purpose and Values.
-We understand the nuances of the process and, therefore, not only how to find their purpose but also communicate it both internally and externally, as well as embedding it in the culture of the organisation.
+We have a great deal of experience in using this process to help organisations and individuals to discover their Purpose and Values.
+We understand the nuances of the process and, therefore, not only how to find their purpose but also communicate it both internally and externally.
+In addition we help organisations to embed it in the culture of the organisation.

 The main elements of the Golden Circle